 With organisations coming under increasing pressure to manage issues around waste, recycling, transportation and raw materials, many businesses lack qualified staff who can ensure compliance with environmental law.
 We can equip you with the knowledge and skills to design and operate efficient and sustainable supply chains and logistics networks to give you a distinct career advantage.

-A major logistics hub for the South of England, The Port of Tilbury is the largest deep water port on the River Thames and provides potential opportunities for site visits and student projects.
-London Southend Airport is less than 30 minutes from Campus, offering the chance to seek work placements or case studies.
+A major logistics hub for the South of England, The Port of Tilbury is the largest deep-water port on the River Thames and provides potential opportunities for site visits and student projects.
+London Southend Airport is just five minutes from campus by train, and offers flights to over 50 destinations across Europe – providing excellent opportunities for work placements or case studies.

 We accept a wide range of qualifications from applicants studying in the EU and other countries.
 Get in touch with any questions you may have about the qualifications we accept.
 Remember to tell us about the qualifications you have already completed or are currently taking.

 Sorry, the entry requirements for the country that you have selected are not available here.
 Please select your country page where you'll find this information.

 The University uses academic selection criteria to determine an applicant’s ability to successfully complete a course at the University of Essex.
 Where appropriate, we may ask for specific information relating to previous modules studied or work experience.

 We offer a flexible course structure with a mixture of core/compulsory modules, and optional modules chosen from lists.
 Please be aware that we are planning changes to our first year to make it more relevant to your chosen course.